-According to legend, twice a year when the day and night are in balance, this pyramid dedicated to Kukulcan (or Quetzalcoatl), the feathered serpent god, is visited by its namesake.
-On the equinox, Kukulcan returns to earth to commune with his worshipers, provide blessing for a full harvest and good health before entering the sacred water, bathing in it, and continuing through it on his way to the underworld.
+On the equinox, Kukulcan returns to earth to commune with his worshipers, providing a blessing for a full harvest and good health before entering the sacred water, bathing in it, and continuing through it on his way to the underworld.

 A handclap near the base of the pyramid results in an unusual chirping echo, which is said to replicate the call of the sacred quetzal bird.

-The Pyramid of Kukulcan or Kukulkan (also known as El Castillo, a name given by the Spanish Conquistadors) is the centre of Chich’en Itza, it was built over a preexisting temple between 800 and 900 CE.
+The Pyramid of Kukulcan or Kukulkan (also known as El Castillo, a name given by the Spanish Conquistadors) is the center of Chich’en Itza, it was built over a preexisting temple between 800 and 900.
 It is the biggest pyramid in Chich’en Itza; at its base 53.3 meters wide on all four sides.
-It towers above the other monuments at 24 meters tall with a 6-meter temple on top of the highest platform.
+It towers above the other monuments at 24 meters tall with a six-meter temple on top of the highest platform.
 Before access to the throne room of the pyramid was restricted, you could climb to the top and, on a clear day, see the top of the grand pyramid at the nearby ruin site of Ek Balam.

 This phenomenon is recreated nightly (artificially) during the Light and Sounds Show at 7 p.m. in winter and 8 p.m. in summer.